nafis-fuad/github-info-app/Readme.md

+# Github Info App
-This is a command line application for consuming the Github REST API built as part of a practice project with the intention to try out the typescript language.
+This is a command line application for consuming the Github REST API.
+This project was built as a practice project.

+## Tech Stack
+1. Node.js
+2. Typescript
+3. Lodash
+4. Request
+5. Github api

-### Usage:
+## Usage:
 Follow the steps to try the app:

 1. Clone the app typing this command in the terminal: